cheriangeorge/System-Commands-course/Week3.md

   - `echo ${arr[0]}`
     - Value of element with index 0 in the array
   - `echo ${#arr[@]}`
-    - NUmber of elements in the array
+    - Number of elements in the array.
+The `@` symbol is a wild character to run through all the elements in the array
   - `echo ${!arr[@]}`
     - Display all indices used
   - `echo ${arr[@]}`